teepobharu/my-nvim-ide/myReadme.md

 - Consolidated custom override into one file
 - Added custom override project level and setup create keymap using ,rsn keymap
 - Extras is disabled by default and

+## Some issues

+- [ ] Toggleterm size cannot be changes even persistence is set to false override on myEditor but nothing changes ?